Ben Hladik: Professional career

 After not playing in 2020, Hladik was ranked as the 16th best prospect in the Canadian Football League's Amateur Scouting Bureau fall rankings for players eligible in the 2021 CFL draft.
 He did not appear in the winter or spring rankings, but was still projected to be a high draft pick.
 Hladik was drafted in the third round, 22nd overall, by the BC Lions in the 2021 draft and signed with the team on May 21, 2021.

 He made the team's active roster following training camp and made his professional debut on August 6, 2021, against the Saskatchewan Roughriders.
 He recorded his first tackles against the Ottawa Redblacks on September 11, 2021, where he had two defensive tackles and two special teams tackles.
 He played in all 14 regular season games in 2021 where he had two defensive tackles and six special teams tackles.

 In 2022, Hladik again made the team's opening day roster and earned more playing time on defense after mostly playing on special teams during his rookie season.
 Following an injury to Boseko Lokombo, Hladik made his first professional start at linebacker on July 21, 2022, where he had six defensive tackles.
 He later recorded his first career interception on August 6, 2022, against the Edmonton Elks, after picking off Taylor Cornelius.
 Due to his strong play, Hladik continued to start at linebacker following Lokombo's return to the active roster.
 He played in all 18 regular season games in 2022, starting in 13, where he recorded 59 defensive tackles, six special teams tackles, four pass knockdowns, two sacks, two interceptions, one forced fumble, and one fumble recovery.

 On February 6, 2024, the Lions announced that Hladik had signed a two-year contract extension with the team.

+On June 26, 2024, Hladik was placed on the Lions' 1-game injured list.
+He rejoined the active roster on July 6, 2024.
+On August 6, 2024, Hladik was again placed on the Lions' 1-game injured list.
+On September 5, Hladik was moved to the Lions' 6-game injured list.
+He rejoined the active roster on September 26, 2024.

+On January 19, 2026, Hladik re-signed with the Lions, on a two-year contract extension.

+On July 3, 2026, Hladik was placed on the Lions' 1-game injured list.
+He rejoined the active roster on July 16, 2026.
+On July 24, 2026, Hladik was placed on the Lions' 6-game injured list.
+He rejoined the active roster on September 11, 2026.